Hardware / biosensing / controls

 Emre Soydemir

-Electrical engineering student building hardware-centered systems across biosensing, embedded navigation, signal validation, and PCB design.
+Electrical engineer building hardware-centered systems for biosensing, lab automation, embedded navigation, and state estimation.

 All posts →